 - Cool to room temperature.
 Chill before serving if you fancy.

 Place it into a basin and mash with a fork.
-Add dried fruit, sugar, peels and spice, mixing well and proceed from step #5.
+Add dried fruit, sugar, peels, and spice, mixing well, and proceed from the step.

-Or make it with marmalade: Spread bread with the butter and marmalade.
+Or make it with marmalade: Spread bread with butter and marmalade.
 Beat the eggs and add the zest of the orange.
-Add brandy, rum or 1 Tbs of juice from the orange at step # 5.
+Add brandy, rum, or 1 Tbs of juice from the orange at step.

 This dish was also known among the British soldiers as Burma road.
-You should use short or medium grain rice; it will give a soft and chewy texture.
+You should use a short or medium-grain South Asian mixed rice dish; it will give a soft and chewy texture.